AVSLab/basilisk/docs/source/Support/Coder/bskModuleCheckoutList.rst

 Module Programming
 ------------------

--  If new message types are declared, are these also Swig’d in ``simulation/simMessages/simMessages.i``, ``simulation/simFswInterfaceMessages/simFswInterfaceMessages.i`` or ``fswAlgorithms/fswMessages/fswMessages.i``
 -  Are all module input and output messages Swig’d in the module ``*.i`` file
 -  Does the code contain appropriate general comments